Pairing

 API key authentication

 Once paired, the REST API requires theX-ADOS-Key header on most endpoints.
-A few endpoints are exempt (like /api/pairing/info) so the CLI and TUI can check pairing status without a key.
+A few endpoints are exempt (like /api/pairing/info) so local setup and status surfaces can check pairing state without a key.

 The CLI reads the key from /etc/ados/pairing.json automatically.
 If you are calling the API from your own code, include the header: